![]() |

 ores occurring in brecciated zones found in the Baltic and the Yellow Aster

 mine areas.
-The production of this large operation as only reason they been
+The production of this large operation has only been

 the district is estimated at more than $20 million through 1960 or roughly